 Is it for you?

-The Dance B.F.A. attracts students who seek serious study in the art of modern and contemporary dance.
+The Dance B.F.A. attracts students from a variety of backgrounds and interests.
 They typically have some of the following qualities:

 - Passion for dance and movement

 - Interest in many forms of contemporary dance and dance studies

 - Desire for a career in the professional dance world, as a performer, dance-maker, teacher, body-worker, or administrator

 - Self-initiative and proactivity

 - Curiosity and wish for personal growth

 - Enjoyment of collaboration with other artists, both peer and professional